 Scheduling your newborn portrait session: the 7-10 day window, or six week milestone

 Don’t worry, I can take care of most of the logistics for you!
-Just keep me posted on your baby’s arrival date, and I’ll find a date that’ll be best for you and your baby.
+Once we’ve scheduled your session, just keep me posted on your baby’s arrival date.
+We can adjust our plan accordingly to find a date that’ll be best for you and your baby.

 When I book you in for your newborn portrait, I also save an extra session the week before and after that date – giving us flexibility according to how you’re getting on.